UofU Logo.png

 Click on the button below to learn more or to sign up through the Learning Abroad department at The University of Utah

-ADA STATEMENT The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
+ADA STATEMENT The University of Utah seeks to provide equal access to its programs, services, and activities for people with disabilities.
 If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 585-5020 (V/TDD).
 CDS will work with you and the instructor to make arrangements for accommodations.
-All written information in this course can be made available in alternative format with prior notification to the Center for Disability Services.
+All written information in this course can be made available in an alternative format with prior notification to the Center for Disability Services.

 WELLNESS STATEMENT Personal concerns such as stress, anxiety, relationship difficulties, depression, cross-cultural differences, etc., can interfere with a student’s ability to succeed and thrive at the University of Utah.
 For helpful resources contact the Center for Student Wellness - www.wellness.utah.edu; 801-581-7776

 FACULTY AND STUDENT RESPONSIBILITIES All students are expected to maintain professional behavior in the classroom setting, according to the Student Code, spelled out in the Student Handbook.
 Students have specific rights in the classroom as detailed in Article III of the Code.
 The Code also specifies proscribed conduct (Article XI) that involves cheating on tests, plagiarism, and/or collusion, as well as fraud, theft, etc. Students should read the Code carefully and know they are responsible for the content.
-According to Faculty Rules and Regulations, it is the faculty responsibility to enforce responsible classroom behaviors, beginning with verbal warnings and progressing to dismissal from class and a failing grade.
+According to Faculty Rules and Regulations, it is the faculty's responsibility to enforce responsible classroom behaviors, beginning with verbal warnings and progressing to dismissal from class and a failing grade.
 Students have the right to appeal such action to the Student Behavior Committee.
 Faculty…must strive in the classroom to maintain a climate conducive to thinking and learning.”
 PPM 8-12.3, B. “Students have a right to support and assistance from the University in maintaining a climate conducive to thinking and learning.”
 PPM 8-10, II.

 SEXUAL MISCONDUCT Title IX makes it clear that violence and harassment based on sex and gender (which includes sexual orientation and gender identity/expression) is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, color, religion, age, status as a person with a disability, veteran’s status or genetic information.
 If you or someone you know has been harassed or assaulted, you are encouraged to report it to the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action, 135 Park Building, 801-581-8365, or the Office of the Dean of Students, 270 Union Building, 801-581-7066.
 For support and confidential consultation, contact the Center for Student Wellness, 426 SSB, 801-581-7776.
-To report to the police, contact the Department of Public Safety, 801-585-2677 (COPS).
+To report to the police, contact the Department of Public Safety, at 801-585-2677 (COPS).